Book Details

 Subject: Swift / Computers & Technology / Programming / Apple Programming

-Recently I bought a set of 10 books advanced IOS and Swift bundle by Ray Wenderlich.
-As you can see in the image above, which includes Machine Learning By Tutorials Ray Wenderlich Swift 5 and IOS 13.
-And now I want to transfer it to you for $ 60 (10 books), All books are the latest version that supports swift 4.2 and have full source code.
-I will share it for you for $ 60 Includes PDF, EPUB file and full source code, you can download on Google Drive.
+Recently I bought a set of 10 IOS books – Advance IOS and Swift Bundle from Ray Wenderlich.
+As you can see in the image above, which includes Machine Learning by Tutorials.
+And now I want to transfer it to you for $ 60 (10 books) Payment Via Paypal or Bitcoin, All books are the latest version and have full source code, I will share it for you for $ 60 Includes EPUB file and full source code, you can download on Google Drive.
+When any book have new version i will get it free for you.

 1, Advanced Apple Debugging